lnvglr/character-diversion/character-diversion.md

 #### Visual Appearance

 The overall visual aesthetics are kept in a flat design, with a beige palette, and a bright orange and blue as accent colors.

-The platform does not need to sell anything, persuade anyone.
-In fact, it succeeds, when it remains unnoticed – adapted freely from Lucius Burckhardt's *Design is invisible* (2017).
-And yet, the visual appearance is not arbitrary: with the muted beige, I reference paper as the home of typography.
+- Flat
+- Paper colors to reference the print history
+-

 ![Screenshot 2022-06-19 at 01.49.50](/Users/Leon/Desktop/Screenshot 2022-06-19 at 01.49.50.png)